 This document is in two parts.
 The first part is this prospectus supplement, which adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference into the accompanying prospectus.
-The second part is the accompanying prospectus, which gives more general information, some of which may not apply to this offering of common stock.
-This prospectus supplement adds, updates and changes information contained in the accompanying prospectus and the information incorporated by reference.
-To the extent the information contained in this prospectus supplement differs or varies from the information contained in the accompanying prospectus or any document incorporated by reference, the information in this prospectus supplement shall control.
+The second part is the accompanying prospectus, which gives more general information, including information about certain of our securities generally, some of which may not apply to this offering of common stock.
+This prospectus supplement may add, update or change information contained or incorporated by reference in the accompanying prospectus.
+If the information in or incorporated by reference in this prospectus supplement is inconsistent with any information contained or incorporated by reference in the accompanying prospectus, the information in or incorporated by reference in this prospectus supplement will apply and will supersede the inconsistent information contained or incorporated by reference in the accompanying prospectus.